Xilinx/kria-bist/docs/src/modules/disk.md

 ## Overview

-The disk test module verifies the performance of USB and SD interfaces on the Kria starter kits.
+The disk test module verifies the performance of USB and SD interfaces on the AMD Kria&trade; starter kits.

 ## Tests